Prepare yourself to be a Project Manager with these project manager interview questions and answers!

 Given below are a few crucial project manager interview questions and answers.

 Interview questions for project manager fall into three broad categories:

 • Technical Questions and Skills

 Let us look at each of these project manager interview questions and answers.

 A project manager needs to know project management tools and techniques and have a clear idea of their choices.
 If knowledge didn't matter, there would be no reason for project management degrees.

-These project management interview questions test the knowledge of the candidates about project management fundamentals.
+These project management questions and answers test the knowledge of the candidates about project management fundamentals.